Lychee-Bot/project/README.md

 As it is a research project, an important goal was to experiment with different approaches while making sure to have useful results.
 At a high level, our project incorporates sensing, planning, actuation and learning.
 We aimed to modularize our design so we can work on it parallely, while some aspects such as the Turtlebot, was not available in the motion capture room.

 Since the goal is to make a robot navigate to its goal around humans and our research goal was to experiment with methods to model humans, we made design choices to focus more on these novel problems.
-Choosing the OptiTrack motion capture system to locate agents and obstacles, instead of an on-board camera, allowed us to have a comprehensive localization and mapping system, while allowing us to focus on the research problems.
+Choosing the OptiTrack motion capture system (see next section for detailed explnation of the optitrack system) to locate agents and obstacles, instead of an on-board camera, allowed us to have a comprehensive localization and mapping system, while allowing us to focus on the research problems.

 We decided to use the OptiTrack motion capture system rather than use computer vision to detect humans and other obstacles to get more accurate object positions and  a comprehensive map.
 Initially, we had used the Turtlebots’ Kinect sensor to detect and avoid obstacles but we quickly realized that it would an ineffective way to address the primary research questions (since it needs to move around to generate the map, account for errors, detect occluded humans).

+## Optitrack Motion Capture System
+The [Optitrack System](https://optitrack.com/) [**pictures of the optitrack room**] is an advanced motion capture system.
+It utilizes an infrared camera to localize the objects by tracking the special IR-reflective markers.
+It is a high-accuracy and low-latency system that fits our project's needs.

+Before we could begun the localization, we had to
+1. stick markers to the object we want to track on.
+2. group the markers together as "rigid body."

+Setting up the rigid bodies, allows the optitrack system to automatically broadcast the location of the objects to the network.
+We used the ```mocap_optitrack``` pacakge to receive the data.

 ## Data Collection
 We wanted our data collection to be holistic so that it would provide us with a good overview of how humans navigated around obstacles.
 Thats why we did 6 different collisions with different subjects and multiple trials.